Princess Margaret of Connaught: Death

-At 2 o'clock in the morning on Saturday, 1 May 1920, her father's 70th birthday, Crown Princess Margaret died suddenly in Stockholm of "blood poisoning" (sepsis).
-Some time before this she had suffered from measles, which aggravated her ear, and she underwent surgery to remove a mastoid.
+At 2:00 am on Saturday, 1 May 1920, her father's 70th birthday, Margaret died suddenly in Stockholm of "blood poisoning" (sepsis).
+Sometime before this she had suffered from measles, which aggravated her ear, and she underwent surgery to remove a mastoid.
 Since the previous Sunday, she had been suffering from pain in her face from something below her eye, and doctors decided to perform another procedure.
 On Thursday, symptoms of erysipelas appeared under her right ear.
 She fell gravely ill on Friday night when symptoms of sepsis became evident, and she died within hours.
 At the time, she was eight months pregnant with her sixth child.
 In announcing her death during traditional International Workers' Day celebrations, Swedish Prime Minister Hjalmar Branting said: "the ray of sunshine at Stockholm Palace has gone out" (Solstrålen på Stockholms slott har slocknat).

-In Britain, there had been reports that Margaret was unhappy in Sweden and there were dubious rumours at her death that it actually had been a suicide.
+In Britain, there had been reports that Margaret was unhappy in Sweden and there were dubious rumours that her death had been a suicide.

-Princess Margaret was buried according to her specific and detailed wishes, written in 1914.
+Margaret was buried according to her specific and detailed wishes, written in 1914.
 She asked to be buried in her wedding dress and her veil, with a crucifix in her hands, in a simple coffin made from English oak and covered in British and Swedish flags.
 She requested that there should be no lying-in-state after her death.

 Legacy

 In 2021, an exhibition Daisy.
 Crown Princess Margareta, 1882–1920 opened at the Royal Palace in Stockholm.

+The late British rose breeder David C. H. Austin released Rosa 'Crown Princess Margareta' in 2000.
+Princess Margaret was an accomplished landscape gardener and had a prominent role in the design and care of the gardens at Sofiero Castle.